sharovatov/teamlead/estimations_en2.md

 1. if hypotheses quality is improved and ‘better’ features come from product managers, there’s less need to optimise the information flow in development processes

-2. if information loss is decreased in the development processes, existing team can do more and there’s no need to hire more people
+2. if information loss is decreased in the development processes and less waste is generated, existing team can do more and there’s no need to hire more people

 3. hiring more people is the last and the least effective way of improving team performance as increasing team members count yields higher management complexity and costs